GeoPython-UPD/site/source/index.rst

 .. figure:: img/banner/geo-python-2020.png

-Welcome to Geo-Python 2021!
+Welcome to Geo-Python, Geol 197 (Special Topics: Geoscience Data Analysis and Modeling techniques) edition!
+(GDAM for short)
 ===========================

 The **Geo-Python** course teaches you the basic concepts of programming and scientific data analysis using the Python programming language in a format that is easy to learn and understand (no previous programming experience required).
 Each lesson is a tutorial with specific topic(s) where the aim is to gain skills and understanding how to solve common data-related tasks using Python.
-Geo-Python is organized by the `Department of Geosciences and Geography <https://www.helsinki.fi/en/faculty-of-science/faculty/geosciences-and-geography>`__ at the University of Helsinki.
+For Geol 197 GDAM, I have adapted the Geo-Python course originally offerred at the `Department of Geosciences and Geography <https://www.helsinki.fi/en/faculty-of-science/faculty/geosciences-and-geography>`__ at the University of Helsinki.

-Geo-Python covers the necessary skills needed before continuing to the more advanced courses `Automating GIS processes <https://autogis.github.io>`_ and/or `Introduction to Quantitative Geology <https://introqg.github.io>`_.

 .. admonition:: Open Access!

     The course is **open for everyone to follow online**.
 The aim of this course is to share the knowledge and help people to get started with their journey for doing science more efficiently and in a reproducible manner using Python programming.

-.. admonition:: University of Helsinki students
+.. admonition:: To anyone accessing this course

-    The Geo-Python course runs under two course codes in teaching period 1 at the University of Helsinki.
-    Please sign up using only one of these course codes (not both)!

-    - GEOG-329-1 for geography students
-    - GEOK_3030 for geology students
+    This is the first time we are offering this specific course with content slightly tailored and localized towards the average senior-standing University fo the Philippines geology student.
+The course is a work in progress, and we are adapting this course in the middle of a pandemic, so please forgive any inconsistencies or mistakes.
+Contact us if you notice anything!

 Course format
 -------------

-The majority of this course will be spent in front of a computer learning to program in the Python language.
+The first 2/3 of this course  will be spent in front of a computer learning to program in the Python language, with JD.
+The last 1/3 is geared towards a more GIS approach to analysis and modeling.

 The course consists of interactive lectures and weekly exercises.
 The exercises will focus on developing basic programming skills using Python and applying those skills to various analytical problems.
 Typical exercises will involve a brief introduction followed by topical computer-based tasks.